 3.2 Meteorological Measurements

-Measurements of air temperature and relative humidity (Vaisala model HMP155A), wind speed and direction (RM Young model 86000 2-D ultrasonic anemometer) were made 4.3 m above the ground at the FT station (Figure 2).
-Wind speed measurements from a 3-cup anemometer (Met One model 014A), installed at adjacent to the 2-D ultrasonic anemometer, were used for gap filling wind speed.
-Additional wind speed measurements were collected by two 3-D sonic anemometers (Campbell Scientific CSAT3) installed at at 2 m (raised to 3 m FebruaryFebrurary 2022) and 13.5 m above the ground at FT station.
+Measurements of air temperature and relative humidity (Vaisala model HMP155A), wind speed and direction (RM Young model 86000 2-D ultrasonic anemometer) were made 4.3 m above the ground at FT station (Figure 2).
+Wind speed measurements from a 3-cup anemometer (Met One model 014A), installed adjacent to the 2-D ultrasonic anemometer at 4.3 m, were used for gap filling wind speed.
+Additional wind speed measurements were collected by two 3-D sonic anemometers (Campbell Scientific CSAT3) installed at at 2 m (raised to 3 m February 2022) and 13.5 m above the ground at FT station.
 Average wind speeds at these three heights at FT station were found to follow a logarithmic relationship and a wind profile was fit using the following equation:

 u=u*Klnz−d0z0  5